urassari/pxt-oled-tilemap/README.md

-props to MKleinSB for the oled extension, everthing else made by me
+props to MKleinSB for the oled extension(i modified it a little), everthing else made by me

 > Open this page at [https://urassari.github.io/pxt-oled-tilemap/](https://urassari.github.io/pxt-oled-tilemap/)